GaMicc/CAUserLogin/README.md

   * It's also simple to write, which means that you can start programming your Use Cases before you even have the details of data persistence worked out.

-### Task 1: Switch from DBUserDataAccessObject to InMemoryDataAccessObject [for credit]
+### Task 1: Switch from DBUserDataAccessObject to InMemoryDataAccessObject [for credit] did

 The program is currently connecting to an external API — the one from lab 3, but a different API endpoint for storing a password protected